nathanjzhao/electron-audio-record/README.md

 Records a 16-bit signed-integer linear pulse modulation code WAV audio file.
 These audio files are fully compatible with both the [@google-cloud/speech](https://www.npmjs.com/package/@google-cloud/speech) and the [Wit.ai Speech API](https://wit.ai/docs/api#span-classtitle-verb-postspeech).

+Note: For MacOS, must enable permissions for utilizing audio devices.
+Additionally, should `asarUnpack` this package within `node_modules` so that the binaries are accessible to the app in Electron.

 ## Installation

 `npm install electron-audio-record`